gatanu/wasm-golang-inline/README.md

 ```
 It turned out that under MacOS gmake uses /bin/sh not /bin/bash so the
 "-n" flag to echo doesn't work.
-Also the program base64 doesn't
+Also the program base64 always puts a
-require any arguments to generate to generate a single line.
+newline at the end of the file, which is a disaster.

 # Tested
 ## Linux